smeisler/smeisler.github.io/_pages/about.md

 Previously, during my doctoral work, I studied the neural systems supporting language and reading, combining fMRI, diffusion imaging, and behavioral assessments.
 Prior to my PhD, I earned my BSE and MSE in Bioengineering from the University of Pennsylvania (2017, 2018), where I worked with Dr. Michael Kahana on intracranial EEG methods for neural data classification.
 I also worked as a research coordinator in the Laboratory for NeuroImaging of Coma and Consciousness (Dr. Brian Edlow), studying ICU-based neural biomarkers of recovery following traumatic brain injury.

-Outside of research, I enjoy running, cooking, and performing music as a jazz percussionist (primarily vibraphone) and pianist.
+Outside of research, I enjoy running, cooking (primarily smoking meat), and performing music as a jazz percussionist (primarily vibraphone) and pianist.